Blog · Review Essay · Last reviewed June 19, 2026

 Where the Book Needs Friction

 Bullshit Jobs is at its strongest as diagnosis and provocation.
 It is weaker when it moves from testimony to population-level claims.
-Magdalena Soffia, Alex J. Wood, and Brendan Burchell tested several of Graeber's claims using European Working Conditions Survey data.
+Graeber leaned partly on a 2015 YouGov poll in which 37 percent of British workers said their job did not make a meaningful contribution to the world.
+Magdalena Soffia, Alex J. Wood, and Brendan Burchell later tested several of Graeber's claims using European Working Conditions Survey data.
 Their article in Work, Employment and Society found that perceived useless work was strongly associated with poorer wellbeing, but that the prevalence they measured was much lower and declining rather than rapidly increasing.

 That empirical critique matters.
 It prevents the book from becoming an all-purpose sneer at other people's work.
 Many jobs look strange from the outside because their usefulness is contextual, delayed, defensive, relational, or distributed across a larger system.
 A reviewer, compliance worker, support engineer, moderator, administrator, assistant, or analyst may be preventing failure that only becomes visible when the role disappears.

-The better use of Graeber is therefore not to label whole occupations as fake.
+Graeber's subjective criterion is powerful, but it is also hard to measure.
+Worker testimony deserves attention because the worker sees the daily machinery.
+It is not automatically a population estimate, and it does not settle whether a function has hidden public value.
+The better use of the book is therefore not to label whole occupations as fake.
 It is to ask where institutions force people to maintain processes they cannot honestly justify, where metrics reward appearance over contribution, and where automation is being used to accelerate a ritual that should be redesigned or abandoned.

 The practical lesson is simple: before automating work, interrogate its claim on human life.
 Does the task help someone act, understand, heal, build, learn, repair, decide, care, or contest?
 Or does it mostly feed a hierarchy's need for proof that something is happening?